 With state-of-the-art equipment, cutting-edge facilities and highly-skilled people, we aim to position Cardiff as the UK and European leader in Compound Semiconductor Technologies.

 From smartphones and tablets to satellite communications and GPS, compound semiconductors drive the devices and technologies we use today.
-The Institute for Compound Semiconductors will enable researchers and industry to work together to meet consumer demand by progressing academic research to a point where it can be introduced reliably and quickly into the production environment.
+The Institute for Compound Semiconductors (ICS) enables researchers and industry to work together to meet consumer demand by progressing academic research to a point where it can be introduced reliably and quickly into the production environment.

-In addition the Institute will focus on formal and informal specialised training, including new equipment demonstration and housing, outreach, brainstorming and networking events.
+In addition the ICS will focus on formal and informal specialised training, including new equipment demonstration and housing, outreach, brainstorming and networking events.

 Investment and funding